videolan/vlc/share/luaplaylist/README.txt

  * vlc.msg_err( <string> ): print an error message.
  * vlc.msg_info( <string> ): print an info message.

-Lua scripts are tried in alphabetical order in the luaplaylist/ directory.
+Lua scripts are tried in alphabetical order in the user's VLC config director luaplaylist/ subdirectory, then in the global VLC luaplaylist/ directory.

 Lua documentation is available on http://www.lua.org .
 VLC uses Lua 5.1